Accurate global machine learning force fields for molecules with hundreds of atoms: Assessment of large-scale molecular force fields

 \section{Assessment of large-scale molecular force fields}

 \paragraph{Convergence properties}

 To begin assessing the effectiveness of our approach, we investigate the role of the preconditioner configuration on the convergence behavior of the CG solver.
 In particular, we are interested in assessing the impact of the preconditioner strength on the overall training cost.
 A larger number of inducing points increases the time and memory requirements to construct $\mathbf{P}^{-1}$, but also facilitates convergence in fewer steps.
 The purpose of this test is to examine how effectively the critical memory restrictions of closed-form solvers can be lifted in practice.
-The specific training dataset is largely irrelevant for this experiment, as the convergence behavior is mainly determined by the characteristic, quickly decaying spectrum of the kernel matrix~\cite{scholkopf1998nonlinear}, which is the same for all our datasets (see Fig.~\ref{fig:matrix_spectra}).
+The type of chemical system represented by the training dataset is largely irrelevant for this experiment, as the convergence behavior is mainly determined by the quickly decaying spectrum of the kernel matrix~\cite{scholkopf1998nonlinear}, which is characteristic for strongly interacting many-body systems (see Fig.~\ref{fig:matrix_spectra}).

 We have representatively sampled 1k points from the malonaldehyde trajectory in the MD17 dataset~\cite{chmiela2017}, which were trained with increasing preconditioning strength ranging from $2.5\%$ to $100\%$.
 For each configuration, the runtime and memory usage of the solver are measured (including the construction of the preconditioner).
 Our analysis (see Fig.~\ref{fig:convergence_tests}) shows that the CG solver converges with consistent reliability when more than around $2.5\%$ of the columns are used to construct the preconditioner.
 In this configuration, the memory footprint is very low, but the runtime exceeds that of the closed-form solver.
 However, if more than $10\%$ are used, the memory and runtime complexity are both lower with the iterative training approach.
 Due to the cubic scaling in the construction of $\mathbf{P}^{-1}$, the marginal benefit of increasing the preconditioner strength eventually diminishes and the runtime starts increasing again, along with the memory complexity.
 This means that smaller preconditioners are not only cheaper to construct and store, but also actually perform better overall (see Fig.~\ref{fig:convergence_tests}). \\